KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      Doing so produces a temporary copy of cross-gdb you can use for debugging during development.
 While this is the quickest approach, the two previous methods in this step are better when considering long-term maintenance strategies.

      > Note
-     > If you run bitbake gdb-cross, the OpenEmbedded build system suggests the actual image (e.g. gdb-cross-i586).
+     > If you run bitbake gdb-cross, the OpenEmbedded build system suggests the actual image (例如 gdb-cross-i586).
 The suggestion is usually the actual name you want to use.

 4. Set up the debugfs